thutasann/dotnet-core-features/dotnet-grpc/README.md

 # .NET gRPC

-This is the simple DOTNET + gRPC Todo Service.
+This is the simple DOTNET + gRPC Todo CRUD Service.

 ## Tech Stacks